-Picking the best coffee for French press brewing can be a struggle given the wide variety of coffee brands available.
+Picking the best coffee for French press brewing method can be a struggle given the wide variety of coffee brands available.
 Not to mention all the different kinds of light, medium, and medium-dark roast to choose from.
 We’re here to help you choose, and we do this by sifting through the pile to identify the perfect coffee for using with your French press method, one that your palate will like too.

 We have reviewed 42 products to ensure that we gave you a comprehensive review.
 Of course, this took us months.
 We sat with various coffee aficionados, professional baristas and even reached out to coffee manufacturers.
 Our Editor’s Choice, Koffee Kult Medium Roast Coffee Beans, impressed us the most, its coarse grind size and delectable flavor serving up perfection.
 Read about this particular coffee and other top ones in our product review section.

 The best French press coffee is a combination of several things.
 The roast, flavors, and quality have to be right.
 The coffee origins, whether it’s a blend or not, and how well-packaged it is are other factors that matter.
 We explain why all these features are important and how to assess each coffee based on these factors.
 It’s a lot of information, but we’ve made it digestible by including a comparison table, in-detail reviews of each product, and a detailed buying guide.
-At the end of it, you’ll have all the information you need to identify and choose coffee that you can brew in your French press.
+At the end of it, you’ll have all the information you need to identify and choose coffee that you can brew in your French press coffee maker.

 It’s made from 100% Arabica coffee and contains the fruity undertones that are a reserve of Arabica coffee, with Koffee Kult’s smooth roasting process lending it a medium body and balanced acidity and taste.
 Originating from some of the world’s best coffee beans for French press, it comes in whole bean format, putting you fully in charge of the grind size, so you can always grind the beans to a thickness that is right for your French press.